This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 Cambridge University Botanic Garden

-Just a walk further down will take you to the unmissable Roman Catholic parish church, a large gothic revival church built in the 18th century.
-It also happens to be one of the largest Catholic churches in the UK.
-Fun Fact: Did you know that Cambridge doesn’t officially have a cathedral?
-Instead, the city falls under the Ely cathedral in Ely.
+Walking further down will take you to the unmissable Roman Catholic parish church, a large Gothic revival church built in the 18th century.

 Parker’s Piece